 On September 18, 2014, the OEB issued the Report of the Board - New Policy Options for the Funding of Capital Investments: The Advanced Capital Module (EB-2014-0219) (ACM Report).
-The advanced capital module (ACM) describes the OEB's new policy with respect to incremental capital funding available to distributors during the Price Cap IR period.
-The ACM reflects an evolution of the Incremental Capital Module (ICM) adopted by the OEB in 2008.
+The Advanced Capital Module (ACM) reflects an evolution of the Incremental Capital Module (ICM) adopted by the OEB in 2008.
 The ACM approach seeks to increase regulatory efficiency during the Price Cap IR term and provides a distributor with the opportunity to smooth out its capital program over the five year period between cost of service applications.